The 8th Wisconsin of the Eagle Brigade at Vicksburg.

 Lots of hats here!
 Note "Old Abe" on his battle perch.

-I have the figures, but not yet a lot of flags, leaving me having to decide just who my Yanks and Rebs are to be, and where they will be fighting!
+So I have the figures, but not yet a lot of flags, leaving me having to decide just who my Yanks and Rebs are to be, and where they will be fighting!
 I always go for a historical order of battle, as it makes a nice theme for any miniature collection.
 It also helps in that it can impose some "discipline" should I decide to order more miniatures!

-On to Richmond rules that were published by the Courier magazine (see sidebar) or one of its more modern incarnations- there are some out there on the net.
+I'm most likely to end up using the old On to Richmond rules that were published by the Courier magazine (see sidebar) or one of its more modern incarnations- there are some out there on the net.
 These rules are long in the tooth, but simple and fun.
 In the rules each "unit" represents an historical brigade- but I am also willing to have a unit just represent a regiment and leave the rules as is.
 Call off the lawyers.

 Some considerations on choosing an orbat.
 Many of my Union troops have hats rather than forage caps/ kepis.
 This from the fact that the first bunch of Bluebellies I painted had been originally slated for Confederate service!
 This means that they may be more suitable for Western battles than for battles such as Antietam.